How to fit a car seat: 10 essential checks

 You can also take it to a car seat checking event, where a car seat expert can get hands on with your car and your car seat.

-Signs your car seat is fitted wrongly
+Nine signs your car seat is fitted wrongly

 Our gallery below highlights some of the common problems that show a child car seat is wrong for your child or your car.